HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 Even people with perfect vision can sometimes struggle to consume mobile web content on a screen when the screen is dirty, has a lot of glare, or the user is in bright sunlight.
 A high contrast ratio between the colors of a mobile site can help make it easier to use and appreciate, even in bad conditions and even for people with perfect vision.

-That said, many people don’t have perfect vision and use glasses or contact lenses to help them see.
+That said, many people don't have perfect vision and use glasses or contact lenses to help them see.
 People with perfect vision can expect their vision to eventually degrade as they age, at least to some degree, so this accessibility standard is one that we can expect to impact everyone, albeit eventually.

 {{ figure_markup(
     caption="Percent of mobile pages with sufficient color contrast.",